We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 Obama, quote, said that he believes that gays ought to have the right to marry in the United States.

-That's the President of the United States who said that.
+That's the president of the United States who said that.

-I don't know about you folks, but I'm going on record and I don't care who knows it, I want the guy out.
+I don't know about you folks, but I'm going on record and I don't care who knows it.

-The statements elicited cheers from the flock and supporting shouts of Amen.
+The statements elicited cheers from the flock and supporting shouts of amen.

-They said that uh Reverend Sprigg's comments violate a federal law that said that tax exempt churches should not oppose a candidate.
+But over at Americans United for Separation of Church and State, they said that Reverend Spriggs' comments violate a federal law that said that tax-exempt churches should not oppose a candidate.

 This has always struck me as crazy.

-If some pastor somewhere wants to craft a religious reason uh uh uh to vote for Obama, knock yourself out, go do it.
+And again, the even-handedness test: if some pastor somewhere wants to craft a religious reason to vote for Obama, knock yourself out, go do it.

 It's what liberty looks like.